Wilmington Waves

 The Wilmington Waves were a minor league baseball team in Wilmington, North Carolina in the 2001 baseball season.
 They were a Low-A class team that played in the South Atlantic League, and were a farm team of the Los Angeles Dodgers for the franchise’s only year in Wilmington.
 They played all of their home games at Brooks Field, on the campus of the University of North Carolina Wilmington.

-However, at least in part because Brooks Field is not easy to spot on campus nor centrally located on it, attendance for the Waves' home games was substantially low.
-Because of this, the Waves were given a limited amount of time to find a new stadium or build a new one.
-The deadline was not met and, prior to the 2002 season, the Wilmington Waves were sold and moved to Albany, Georgia, where the franchise became the South Georgia Waves.
+The team performed well, going 75-63 in 2001, with a 20-year-old Shane Victorino as one of the team's best hitters.
+But despite the on-field success, Brooks Field was a poor fit for the Waves.
+They were sold before the 2002 season to an ownership group that moved the team to Albany, Georgia, in part because the team could not sell beer or collect parking fees at Brooks Field.
+The team purported to have lost $1 million in their season in Wilmington.
+The franchise became the South Georgia Waves.